-The system-level build status table contains a list of all products that have been built on the system.
+The system-level build status table (VM SYSBLDS) contains a list of all of the products that have been built on the system.
+VM SYSBLDS resides on the software inventory disk.
+It is updated during build processing for installation media.
 It also identifies the file name of the PPF and the component name in the PPF that was used to build the product.